Covid 19 coronavirus: Mum left angry, frustrated after 3 teen children booted off overloaded flight

 The group who were removed from the plane - including a 14-year-old girl who was also travelling by herself and a distressed elderly woman - were put into a room to wait.

-It then took and hour before a stressed and angry Wilson was able to speak to someone.
+It then took an hour before a stressed and angry Wilson was able to speak to someone.

 That was a nurse who was doing Covid tests but she was only able to confirm what Wilson already knew from the children.